dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 <Expandable alt_header="Unable to install the dbt Cloud Snowflake Native app from the Snowflake Marketplace" >

-* The dbt Cloud Snowflake Native App is not available for Snowflake Free Trial accounts.
+The dbt Cloud Snowflake Native App is not available to Snowflake Free Trial accounts.

 </Expandable>